h15200/notes/docker-and-k8.md

 # Docker

-- Dev Ops : help devs have the same exact environment when coding a project.
+## Context

+- first came bare metal servers connected to each other in a single data server
 - Server computers used to host one app, which often did not utilizie the full capacticy of the machine.
+- then came VMs to have more flexible resource sharing.
+Each VM has OS layer data
 - Virtual machines were developed to have multiple apps with multiple OS's, controlled by the `hypervisor`.
+  - there was still a necessity to manage the OS and applications
 - Then containers were developed to do the same thing that virtual machines did but on only ONE OS (linux) to pacakge multiple apps.
 Instead of a hypervisor who oversees multiple OS's, a `docker daemon` is overseeing multiple apps without the need of multiple OS.
-- Containers are MUCH faster and more light-weight than virtual machines, making them highly scalable and portable.
+  - Containers are MUCH faster and more light-weight than virtual machines, as it doesn't have any extra data below the OS layer, making them highly scalable and portable.

-- Virtual machines = multiple houses
-- Containers = multiple apartment units
+  - containers like `Docker` recommends a best practice to have one process per container
+  - issue is that there is no easy way for containers to talk to each other, so juggling multiple containers within an app is tricky
+  - you need an installation script to start the container apps, but there is no good solution when machines fail
+  - automatically scale apps based on demand
+  - cloud native, meaning it can be run on any public cloud
+- Kubernetes or k8s solves the problem with containers by introducing a new unit of node called `pods`.
+Each `pod` can host multiple containers.
+A pod has its own ip address so communciating within one pod between containers can be done in localhost.
+The orchestration layer also handles starting and self healing when nodes die.

+- Docker is an easy way to work with containers
-- Dockerhub like github, for containers
+- `Dockerhub` is like github, for containers
+- k8s is used for containers to talk to each other
+- `helm` is used to easily create k8s applications

 ## Container Images